 If you haven’t found what you want in the Hershey Library Catalog, our interlibrary loan service (ILL) may be able to borrow an item for you from another library.
-Requests may be submitted electronically by using the Interlibrary Loan Book and Media Request Form or the Interlibrary Loan Article Request Form, depending on the type of material required.
+Requests may be submitted electronically by using the Interlibrary Loan Book and Media Request Form, or if what you need is from a magazine, please use the Interlibrary Loan Article Request Form.

 All items requested via these forms must be picked up at the Hershey Public Library.
 Questions not answered below, should be directed to the Interlibrary Loan Department via email or by calling 533-6555 extension 3723.